Uvacoder/woodwork-projects/methods/hiddenlevelinglegs/README.md

 Then drill a hole that's the size of the T-Nut's outside diameter, in this case 3/4".
 A Forstner bit should be used in the drill, so the hole has a flat bottom and is generally tidy.
-The hole should be deep enough to accommidate the T-Nut plus the bolt, when fully closed.
+The hole should be deep enough to accommodate the T-Nut plus the bolt, when fully closed.

 ![](pics/IMB_o6jkxD.png "Drilling")